LWJlab/BPD_mitophagy/README.md

 # BPD_mitophagy
 Raw UMI counts of GSE275938, GSE211356 and GSE237944 datasets are available at the GEO database.
 Pre-processed h5ad file of LMEX0000004400 dataset is available at the LungMAP database (https://www.lungmap.net/dataset/?dataset_id=LMEX0000004400).

 Analysis associated with the scRNA-seq data used published R packages and custom functions.
-The entire code is encapsulated in <Pipeline.R> script.
+The entire code is encapsulated in the <Pipeline.R> script.

-Don't hesitate to contact me at lfj@stu.gzhmu.edu.cn for access to processed seurat objects or with any questions about the scripts.
+Don't hesitate to contact me at lfj@stu.gzhmu.edu.cn with any questions about the script.